aex-141

 TemplateLimitDecrease

-extension and MUST be triggered whenever the decrease_template_limit
+This event is defined by the mintable_templates_limit extension and MUST be triggered whenever the decrease_template_limit entrypoint is called.

 The event arguments should be as follows: (old_limit, new_limit)

-TemplateLimitDecrease(int, int)
+TemplateLimitDecrease(int, int)old_limit

 int